 - If an Executive deems it necessary to hire persons to perform services for CAB, then:

-- The Student Activities Director and/or the Assistant Student Activities Director.
+▪ The Campus Activities Director and/or the Assistant Campus Activities Director.

 - Duties of the Advisor(s)

-ARTICLE V - CO-SPONSORSHIP REQUESTS BY ORGANIZATIONS AND INDIVIDUALS
+ARTICLE IV – CO-SPONSORSHIP REQUESTS BY ORGANIZATIONS AND INDIVIDUALS

 - The Campus Activities Board defines a co-sponsorship as the joint expertise, knowledge, money and labor of each party.
 Equal recognition will be given to the groups involved.